AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Video modality

 \subsection{Unconditional Video Generation}

-Here, we discuss the methods for unconditional generation of videos, which generally aim to fundamentally improve the video generation quality, diversity and stability.
+Here, we discuss the methods for unconditional generation of videos, which generally aim to foundationally improve the video generation quality, diversity and stability.
 They are mostly applicable to the conditional setting as well, with some modifications.
-Tab.~\ref{table:video_methods} shows a summary and comparison between some representative methods.
+Table \ref{table:video_methods} shows a summary and comparison between some representative methods.